-Implementers should note that to maintain a current list of the approved technical errata for C-CDA R2.1 the errata packages need to be downloaded regularly from the HL7.org website.
+Implementers should note that to maintain a current list of the approved technical errata for C-CDA the errata packages need to be downloaded regularly from the HL7.org website.

-The errata version of the C-CDA R2.1 Implementation Guide includes text changes to implement the errata changes.
-However, it should be noted that the C-CDA R2.1 Schematron is not always up-to-date with C-CDA R2.1 Errata and may contain errors of its own.
+The errata version of the C-CDA Implementation Guide includes text changes to implement the errata changes.
+However, it should be noted that the C-CDA Schematron is not always up-to-date with C-CDA Errata and may contain errors of its own.
 Issues uncovered by use of Schematron validation must be investigated to determine if they are true validation errors, Schematron errors, or unimplemented errata.
-These issues should be reported to the HL7 Structured Documents Work Group
+These issues should be reported to the HL7 Structured Documents Work Group.

-Reference: Chapter 6 Resources

 C-CDA STU Updates